 I have just noticed that the framing plugin displays the default functionality I am looking for.
 It has a default (white) frame that is applied only once the plugin is enabled and can be changed to the black frame to display the same behaviour.
 (Changing the default then enables auto-apply, but when removing the default again, the black frame becomes the default when enabled - this might be a bug?)

 Would it be possible to make the Watermark plugin do the same?

-#4 Updated by Richard Wonka over 7 years ago
+#4 Updated by Richard Wonka about 8 years ago

 - Status changed from Fixed to Incomplete

 I disagree that the ticket is invalid, as the behaviour is unexpected to at least this user.

 Why would darktable duplicate its own functionality the way the "set default" function does at the moment?
 Setting the default has the same effect as auto-applying the same preset with all wildcards.
 This behaviour does not add functionality to darktable, but adds complexity to the interface and potential frustration for users who are trying to stop darktable from auto-applying a preset, which is applied because they tried to set the default values for a plugin ("set default" sounds like it does just that)

 Being able to set the default values for any plugin would certainly /without/ auto-applying it would certainly save clicks (and surprises), as I am pretty sure people have favourite settings that they would like to be able to set with just one click, but not to all images.
 Instead of having to look for those settings in the list of presets, they could just switch the plugin on and be done.